nss-day-cohort-34/nutshell-dragonfire/README.md

 ### Introduction
 Nutshell is a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.

+### User Registration
+To register as a user click on the "Register" button the home screen.
+The user will be required to enter their name and password.
+When the required information has been entered, click on the "Submit" button.

+### User Login
+To login click on the "Login" button on the home screen.
+The user will be required to enter their username and email address.
+When the required information has been entered, click on the "Submit" button.

 ### Friends